noteable-io/minor-illusion/README.md

 [![backend](https://github.com/noteable-io/minor-illusion/actions/workflows/backend-tests.yaml/badge.svg)](https://github.com/noteable-io/minor-illusion/actions/workflows/backend-tests.yaml) [![Docs](https://github.com/noteable-io/minor-illusion/actions/workflows/publish-docs.yaml/badge.svg)](https://noteable-io.github.io/minor-illusion/)

-This is a toy `Todo` application that uses some of the same frameworks as our production code.
-For the Noteable engineering team, it may be useful for demonstrating fundamental concepts, onboarding, or reproducing minimal errors.
-It's worth noting that DevOps is not represented here, this repo uses `docker-compose` for convenience over standing up a local kubernetes cluster.
+This is a toy `Todo` application that uses some of the same frameworks and concepts as our production code.
+For the Noteable engineering team, this repo can be useful for onboarding, reproducing bugs for external partners, and prototyping systemic changes.
 For anyone interested in Noteable, here's a peek into the stack you would be working with:

   * Backend:
     * [Hypercorn](https://pgjones.gitlab.io/hypercorn/) for the [ASGI](https://asgi.readthedocs.io/en/latest/) server